Christopher Cox

 Check Fees & Availability

 “Bipartisanship in Congress is dead.
-But unceasing indulgence of competitive passions in the zero-sum game of electoral politics, where one party’s loss is the other’s gain, is a luxury our nation can’t afford once elections are decided.
-When the ballots are counted, governing should begin.
-Nowhere is this more important than in the congressional committees that oversee the nation’s intelligence community and our national defense.”
+But the unceasing indulgence of competitive passions in the zero-sum game of electoral politics, where one party’s gain is necessarily the other's loss, is a luxury our nation can’t afford once elections are decided.
+When the ballots are counted, governing should begin.”

-Drawing on a deep background of exceptional experience, Chris Cox shares his strategic insights at the board and executive levels with some of the world’s largest global companies.
-His career highlights include service as a White House counsel to President Ronald Reagan, seventeen years in Congress where he was the fifth-ranking leader of the US House of Representatives, and four years as Chairman of the US Securities and Exchange Commission (SEC).
+Cox's career highlights include service as a White House counsel to President Ronald Reagan; seventeen years in Congress, where he was the fifth-ranking leader of the US House of Representatives; and four years as Chairman of the US Securities and Exchange Commission (SEC).
 His government experience complements his deep knowledge of the private sector, gained during more than two decades as a practicing lawyer.
-In addition, he taught federal income tax as a member of the faculty at Harvard Business School and founded a company that, during the Cold War, translated the Soviet Union’s daily newspaper, Pravda, into English for customers in 26 nations around the world.
+In addition, he taught federal income tax as a member of the faculty at Harvard Business School, and founded a company that, during the Cold War, translated the Soviet Union’s daily newspaper, Pravda, into English for customers in 26 nations around the world.

 Continue Reading »